CLUB COMPETITION DRAW & SOCIAL EVENING.

 Australian Pairs – This Competition is open to all members.
 Each match is played with 4 woods, over 10 ends.
 Each pair decides between themselves who will be Lead and who will be Skip.
 The Lead delivers the Jack and two woods.
 They change ends and the Skip delivers 4 woods followed by a further change of ends when the Lead delivers their last 2 woods.

-Richmond Trophy – This is a Competition which you enter by playing in matches for the Club.
-There is no fee and members playing in matches are automatically entered.
-Throughout the season a record is kept of the scores on each rink in every Club match and the names of the members playing on each rink.
-At the end of the season the winner is the player with the highest average score over their best 10 results, hence you must play in 10 matches to qualify and the more matches you play in, the better is your chance of winning.
+Throughout the season a record is kept of every club member’s scores on every rink, in every match.
+These are entered on a chart showing the rink scores against the name of each individual club member.
+At the end of the season the winner is the player with the highest average score over their best 10 results.
+Therefore, the more matches you play in, the better your chance of winning the Richmond Trophy.